Kava-Labs/kava/x/cdp/spec/01_concepts.md

 ## Dependency: pricefeed

 The CDP module needs to know the current price of collateral assets in order to determine if CDPs are under collateralized.
 This is provided by a "pricefeed" module that returns a price for a given collateral in units (usually US Dollars) which are the target for the stable asset.
+The status of the pricefeed for each collateral is checked at the beginning of each block.
+In the event that the pricefeed does not return a price for a collateral asset:

+1. Liquidation of CDPs is suspended until a price is reported
+2. Accumulation of fees is suspended until a price is reported
+3. Withdrawal of collateral is suspended until a price is reported
+4. Creation of new CDPs is suspended until a price is reported
+5. Drawing of additional debt off of existing CDPs is suspended until a price is reported